shlozer/Minesweeper67/README.md

 # Minesweeper67
-the best minesweeper for Elsassich lovers
+The best minesweeper for Elsassich lovers.

 Here you can find my Mineswweper.

 Front-End displaying: Bootstrap, Google Icons and some classical HTML CSS